 The Social, Humanitarian & Cultural committee (SOCHUM) is the Third Committee of the General Assembly.
-In terms of the United Nations, the Third Committee is utilized for discussions on social, humanitarian affairs and human rights issues that currently impact people all over the world.
+In terms of the United Nations, the Third Committee is utilized for discussions on social concerns, humanitarian affairs, and human rights issues that currently impact people all over the world.
 SOCHUM constantly collaborates with other bodies within the UN to address the myriad of issues that fall within its jurisdiction.
-Delegates must find a balance between prioritizing the interests that pertain to the individual country that they will be representing, versus the concerns of the committee as a whole.
+Delegates must find a balance between prioritizing the interests that pertain to the individual country that they will be representing, versus the concerns of the committee––and world––as a whole.

-Tackle important questions relating to the humanitarian problem of nuclear terrorism
+Tackle important questions relating to the humanitarian problem of international drug trade

-Understand that nuclear terrorism has social, humanitarian and cultural implications across the globe
+Understand that desertification has social, humanitarian and cultural implications across the globe

 Gain a better understanding of the difference between the public and private sector in terms of humanitarian work